From Financial Vulnerability to Empowerment: My Journey with Afrobudgetingirl

 We go beyond the numbers here.
 We talk about the emotional and behavioral patterns that shape our financial decisions — and how to rebuild from them.
 Because financial wellbeing isn’t about how much you earn; it’s about how aligned you feel with your money and your goals.

-The 200 Questions Book & The Money Design Session
+The Money Design Session (Coming Together)

-👉 Subscribe to my mailing list and receive:
+👉 Subscribe to receive:

 This Is Your Safe Space